ahussein-CSA/VMSS/VMSScustomMetricLogAnalytics.md

 # Steps:

 1. Deploy VMSS scaleset:
- 1. I have create a VMSS "testCMVMSS"with Instance Count 2 and insight is enabled to push bo
+   1. I have create a VMSS "testCMVMSS"with Instance Count 2 and insight is enabled to push some data for troubleshooting
 <img src="testcmvmss.PNG" width="250" height="300" />

    2. Install MMA extension on the VMSS (this can be by deploying the MMA extension , or by enabling the insight)
       1. This will help for tracking the "AutoscaleEvaluationsLog" and "AutoscaleScaleActionsLog " - This step is only necessary to give you an insight of how the scaling is triggered, you can disable it at later stage.

 2. Enable Certain event Data to be pushed from the Agent on Log analytics workspace
 <img src="LAAdvancedSettings.PNG" width="250" height="300" />
 3.